XSS and MySQL FILE

 The attack is divided into 2 steps:

-1. Detection and exploitation of Cross-Site Scripting vulnerabilities: in this part, you will learn how to detect and exploit Cross-Site Scripting vulnerabilities.
+- Detection and exploitation of Cross-Site Scripting vulnerabilities: in this part, you will learn how to detect and exploit Cross-Site Scripting vulnerabilities.

 The ISO contains a script that runs automatically every minute.
 This script simulates an administrator visiting every page of the website.

 Cross-Site Scripting stems from a lack of encoding when information gets sent to application's users.
-This can be used to inject arbitrary HTML and JavaScript; the result being that this payload runs in the web browser of legitimate users.
+This can be used to inject arbitrary HTML and JavaScript code; the result being that this payload runs in the web browser of legitimate users.
 As opposed to other attacks, XSS vulnerabilities target an application's users, instead of directly targeting the server.

-To detect trivial Cross-Site Scripting vulnerabilities, the easiest way is to detect a lack of encoding in values echoed back in the page.
-For example, you can use the following commonly used characters in HTML: '"><.
+.
 If these characters don't get properly encoded, you may be able to write your own HTML/JavaScript and get it to be rendered in victim's browser.
-You can add a marker to easily find your payload in the page, for example: 1337'"><.
+You can add a marker to easily find your payload in the page, for example: 1337'"><

 Your payload can appear in the following ways in the page sent back by the server (and/or any other pages in the application, including pages you may not have access to):

-1337'"><1337'"><No encoding performed, you can get a Cross-Site Scripting using <script> tag.
+1337'">< | 1337'">< | No encoding performed, you can get a Cross-Site Scripting using <script> tag. |

-1337'"><1337'"&gt;&lt;> and < are encoded, you can still find some Cross-Site Scripting bugs if you can inject directly inside a <script> tag, or in some tags like <a tag and <img tag.
-Also this encoding may not be applied everywhere.
+1337'">< | 1337'">< | > and < are encoded, you can still find some Cross-Site Scripting bugs if you can inject directly inside a <script> tag, or in some tags like <a tag and <img tag.
+Also this encoding may not be applied everywhere. |

-1337'"><1337'&quot;&gt;&lt;This is the encoding performed by a lot of filters.
-You can still get JavaScript to execute if you are injecting inside a <script> tag where your entry point is delimited by a single quote
+1337'">< | 1337'">< | This is the encoding performed by a lot of filters.
+You can still get JavaScript to execute if you are injecting inside a <script> tag where your entry point is delimited by a single quote |

-1337'"><1337&#39;&quot;><With this encoding, you will still be able to get JavaScript executed in very limited cases.
-For example, if the value is directly echoed without single or double quote <a id=[INPUT] or if you control a URL for example <a href="[INPUT]" and you can use the JavaScript handler: javascript:...
+1337'">< | 1337'">< | With this encoding, you will still be able to get JavaScript executed in very limited cases.
+For example, if the value is directly echoed without single or double quote <a id=[INPUT] or if you control a URL for example <a href="[INPUT]" and you can use the JavaScript handler: javascript:... |

 A lot can go wrong and can prevent a successful exploitation, and you will need to make sure that you have the correct syntax.